cloudposse/terraform-aws-components/modules/spacelift/README.md

 ### Global Configuration

-In order for the administrator stack to properly select child stacks, we need to set a few global Spacelift settings.
+In order to apply common Spacelift configuration to all stacks, we need to set a few global Spacelift settings.
+The `pr-comment-triggered` label will be required to triggered stacks with GitHub comments but is not required otherwise.
+More on triggering Spacelift stacks to follow.

 Add the following to `stacks/orgs/NAMESPACE/_defaults.yaml`:
 ```yaml